sourcecred/docs/guides/GITHUB.md

 By way of some helpful features, the text files that you are working on can be served as web pages directly from where they live.
 You can read about this feature, called [GitHub Pages](https://pages.github.com/).
+For example, [sourcecred/docs](https://github.com/sourcecred/docs) has a lot of static text files.
+They end in ".md" to indicate they are [markdown](https://en.wikipedia.org/wiki/Markdown).
+However, given that we are using GitHub Pages and a static site renderer called [docusaurus](https://docusaurus.io/), you can see pretty pages rendered at [https://sourcecred.io/](https://sourcecred.io/).

 To summarize and answer this question, we use GitHub because we want to: